css-raku/CSS-Stylesheet-raku/docs/CSS/Stylesheet.md

     method rules() returns Array[CSS::Ruleset]

-Returns an array of all the style sheet's rule-sets.
+Returns an array of all the style sheet's rule-sets, after any `@media` selections.

+If a `media` has not been set for the style-sheet, all rule-sets are returned.

 ### method at-pages